 Qualifying for Retroactive Medicaid / Eligibility Criteria

-In order to be eligible for retroactive Medicaid, one must meet the eligibility requirements prior (up to 3 months) to his/her application date.
-As of 2021, in order to be eligible for nursing home Medicaid, one must have a monthly income no greater than $2,382, and must not have assets in excess of $2,000.
-While these figures are generally true for many of the states, limits are not consistent across all of the states.
-(See eligibility criteria for long-term care Medicaid by state.)
+To be eligible for retroactive Medicaid, one must meet the eligibility requirements prior (up to 3 months) to his/her application date.
+To be eligible for nursing home Medicaid in 2022, one must have a monthly income no greater than $2,523, and must not have assets in excess of $2,000.
+While these figures are generally true for most states, limits are not consistent across all of the states.
+See eligibility criteria for long-term care Medicaid by state.
 In addition to the financial criteria, applicants must also have a functional need for nursing home level care.
 This need is often demonstrated by the necessity for assistance with activities of daily living, such as bathing, grooming, dressing, mobility, eating, etc.

 The best course of action is planning well in advance of the need for long-term care Medicaid.
 This allows persons over the income and/or resource restriction(s) to use planning strategies to meet the limits.
 For example, annuities can be used to transform excess assets into a stream of income, purchasing an irrevocable funeral trust can lower countable assets, Medicaid asset protection trusts can also lower countable assets, and qualified income trusts help persons with excess income to meet the income limit.
 It is highly recommended that one seeks the counsel of a professional Medicaid planner when considering strategies to meet Medicaid’s financial guidelines.
 To find an experienced planner in your area, click here.